WNYS-TV: History

-As WNYS-TV

 As an independent station

 The station began broadcasting in October 1989 as an independent with the call sign WSNR-TV.
 Its call letters were changed in 1994 to WNYS-TV.
 This had been previously used on what is now ABC affiliate WSYR-TV (channel 9) from 1962 until 1978.

 UPN affiliation; transition to The WB

 On January 16, 1995, WNYS-TV became a charter affiliate of UPN.
 In that same year, Max Media Properties (then owner of WSYT) entered into an LMA with WNYS-TV and began operating the station out of that outlet's facility.
-It switched to The WB in January 2001 after which UPN was picked up ten months later on October 20 by low-powered WAWA-LP (later WSTQ-LP).
+It switched to The WB in January 2001 after which UPN was picked up ten months later on October 20 by low-power WAWA-LP (later WSTQ-LP).
 That station, however, would not be available on Time Warner Cable in Syracuse until July 2003, as cable companies are not obligated to carry low-power stations under Federal Communications Commission (FCC) regulations.
 As a result, between June 2001 and July 2003, Boston superstation WSBK-TV served as the UPN affiliate for Syracuse Time Warner Cable subscribers.